The Application for the Fulbright Scholar Program (Post-Doctoral) in the United States (NON-DEGREE)

 - Doctoral degree

 - Proficiency in English appropriate to the proposed research project to be carried out in the United States

 - A detailed statement of proposed activity for research at a U.S. institution

-- Citizenship and employment in North Macedonia
+- North Macedonian citizenship and employment in North Macedonia

 Application and Review Process